-Section 115.
+Section 12.
 HEARING PROCEDURE

-- A. The parties shall maintain an Arbitrator Strike List from which hearing officers shall be selected.
+A. The parties shall maintain an Arbitrator Strike List from which hearing officers shall be selected.
 The inclusion or removal of names from the list shall be by mutual agreement of the parties.
 The parties shall attempt to mutually agree on an arbitrator.
-Should the parties be unable to mutually agree upon an arbitrator, then they shall alternately strike names from the Arbitrator Strike List until one (1) name remains. - B. The hearing shall be set by the Employee Relations Division Manager at the earliest possible an early date, taking into consideration the availability of the parties.
-The employee and the Department Head shall be given not less than ten (10) working days notice of the hearing by the Employee Relations Division-Manager.
-The Employee Relations Division-Manager or RSA may postpone or cancel a hearing on reasonable notice to the employee, the Department Head, and their respective representatives. - C. Unless represented by counsel, the appellant may be represented only by an attorney retained by RSA, RSA Legal Defense Trust or an RSA staff representative. - D. It shall be the duty of any County Officer or employee to attend a hearing and testify upon the written request of either party, or the Hearing Officer, provided reasonable notice is given the department employing the officer or employee.
-The Employee Relations Division Manager, or designee, shall arrange for the production of any relevant County record.
-The Hearing Officer is authorized to issue subpoenas. - E. All appeal hearings involving a dismissal or demotion of an employee shall be reported by a stenographic reporter.
-All other appeals need not be reported but either the employee or the Department Head may, at his own expense, provide a reporter for the hearing. - F. The expenses of the Hearing Officer and hearing shall be shared equally by the parties.
-Each party shall make arrangements for and pay expenses of witnesses that are called by such party, except that any County employee called as a witness shall be released from work without loss of compensation or other benefits to attend the disciplinary hearing. - G. Any employee not represented by RSA shall be required to pay a fee equivalent to the filing fee for a Limited Civil Case in the Riverside County Superior Court (currently \$325.00) before the hearing will be scheduled.
-The County will pay the remaining costs
+Should the parties be unable to mutually agree upon an arbitrator, then they shall alternately strike names from the Arbitrator Strike List until one (1) name remains.

+- B. The hearing shall be set by the Employee Relations Division at the earliest possible date, taking into consideration the availability of the parties.
+The employee and the Department Head shall be given not less than ten (10) working days' notice of the hearing by the Employee Relations Division.
+The Employee Relations Division or County or RSA may postpone or cancel a hearing on reasonable notice to the employee, the Department Head, and their respective representatives. - C. Unless represented by counsel, the appellant may be represented only by an attorney retained by RSA, RSA Legal Defense Trust or an RSA staff representative. - D. It shall be the duty of any County Officer or employee to attend a hearing and testify upon the written request of either party, or the Hearing Officer, provided reasonable notice is given to the department employing the officer or employee.
+The DepartmentEmployee Relations Manager, or designee, shall arrange for the production of any relevant County record.
+The Hearing Officer is authorized to issue subpoenas.
+The parties shall endeavor to exchange witness lists and exhibits within a week X time before the hearing.
+However, failure to do so will not cause any exhibits or witnesses to be precluded from the hearing. - E. All appeal hearings involving a dismissal or demotion of an employee shall be reported by a stenographic reporter.
+All other appeals need not be reported but either the employee or the Department Head may, at his own expense, provide a reporter for the hearing.
+The costs of preparing and providing the transcripts are paid by the County. - F. The expenses of the Hearing Officer and hearing shall be paid by the County shared equally by the parties.
+Each party shall make arrangements for and pay expenses of witnesses that are called by such party, except that any County employee called as a witness shall be released from work without loss of compensation or other benefits to attend_appear at the disciplinary hearing.